aptos-labs/developer-docs/docs/community/rust-coding-guidelines/rust-secure-coding-guidelines.md

 ### Cargo

-Utilize Cargo for project management without overriding variables like `debug-assertions` and `overflow-checks` [[cargo]](https://anssi-fr.github.io/rust-guide/02_devenv.html#cargo).
+Utilize Cargo for project management without overriding variables like `debug-assertions` and `overflow-checks`.

 - **`debug-assertions`**: This variable controls whether debug assertions are enabled.
 Debug assertions are checks that are only present in debug builds.
 They are used to catching bugs during development by validating assumptions made in the code.
 - **`overflow-checks`**: This variable determines whether arithmetic overflow checks are performed.
 In Rust, when overflow checks are enabled (which is the default in debug mode), an integer operation that overflows will cause a panic in debug builds, preventing potential security vulnerabilities like buffer overflows.

 ### Linters and Formatters

-Regularly use tools like Clippy and Rustfmt for identifying potential issues and maintaining code style [[clippy]](https://anssi-fr.github.io/rust-guide/02_devenv.html#clippy) [[rustfmt]](https://anssi-fr.github.io/rust-guide/02_devenv.html#rustfmt).
+Regularly use tools like Clippy and Rustfmt for identifying potential issues and maintaining code style.
 Aptos **enforces** Clippy during automated testing with additional rules, so ensure to run it locally to prevent CI/CD failures.

 Clippy with Aptos-specific configuration can be run locally via `cargo xclippy` or using rust-analyser in your preferred IDE following these [instructions](https://rust-analyzer.github.io/manual.html#clippy).
 Aptos uses directives in files and a per-directory configuration to turn on or off checks.

 ### Rustfix

-Apply `rustfix` for compiler warnings and edition transitions, but verify the automatic fixes to ensure that the recommendations match the purpose of the code [[rustfix]](https://anssi-fr.github.io/rust-guide/02_devenv.html#rustfix).
+Apply `rustfix` for compiler warnings and edition transitions, but verify the automatic fixes to ensure that the recommendations match the purpose of the code.

 ### Documentation